facebookresearch/pytext/README.md

 pytext export < config.json
 ```

-You can also run some predictions:
+You can use the exported caffe2 model to predict the class of raw utterances like this:

 ```
 pytext --config-file config.json predict <<< '{"raw_text": "create an alarm for 1:30 pm"}'